-Luke Phillips is usually busy promoting all the amazing things you can see and do on RSPB reserves, but over the last few weeks he's been taking the time to get to know the busy bees that are keeping his veg patch going...
+Luke Phillips is usually busy promoting all the amazing things you can see and do on RSPB reserves, but during lockdown he's taken the time to get to know the busy bees that are keeping his veg patch going...

 "This spring I’ve gone plant crazy.
 I’ve got far too many tomato plants, peppers coming out of my ears and I’m probably going to be eating courgettes for the entire autumn, but all this gardening has got me bigging up the bees!
 They’ll be ensuring my plants produce the goods later this year so I will have a lot to thank them for in a few months’ time.